-It is mandatory for all MWL personnel and associates to report any witnessed, suspected or alleged incidents of child exploitation or abuse or any breach of the CPP and Code of Conduct for Working with Children Declaration.
+It is mandatory for all MWL personnel and associates to report any witnessed, suspected or alleged incidents of child exploitation or abuse or any breach of the CSP and Child Safeguarding Code of Conduct Declaration.
 These concerns may relate to a child or a staff member involved in the organisation or a concern about a child or person/s outside of the organisation's programs.
-If you do have a concern you should immediately follow MWL's child abuse reporting procedures.
+If you do have a concern, you should immediately follow MWL's child abuse reporting procedures.
+The complainant may be a child victim and/or an adult bringing forward a complaint of abuse suffered as a child.